-Continuous and uninterrupted service by the City and its employees to the citizens, Section 1. and orderly collective bargaining relations between the City and its employees being essential considerations of this Agreement, the Association agrees on behalf of itself and its members, individually and collectively, that there shall not be any strikes, on-duty picketing, boycotting, work stoppages, sit downs, or slowdown strikes, or a concerted refusal to render services or to work including overtime or any other curtailment or restriction of work at any time during the term of this Agreement.
+Section 1.
+Continuous and uninterrupted service by the City and its employees to the citizens, and orderly collective bargaining relations between the City and its employees being essential considerations of this Agreement, the Association agrees on behalf of itself and its members, individually and collectively, that there shall not be any strikes, on-duty picketing, boycotting, work stoppages, sit downs, or slowdown strikes, or a concerted refusal to render services or to work including overtime or any other curtailment or restriction of work at any time during the term of this Agreement.
 In the event of a violation of this section by the Association and/or the employees, the City may, in addition to other remedies, discipline such employees up to and including discharge.

-Employees shall not be entitled to any benefits or wages whatsoever while they are Section 2. engaged in a strike, work stoppage or other interruption of work.
+Section 2.
+Employees shall not be entitled to any benefits or wages whatsoever while they are engaged in a strike, work stoppage or other interruption of work.
 However, the City is obligated to negotiate in good faith any and all changes in terms and conditions of employment.

-The City and the Association expressly waive and relinquish the right, and each Section 3. agrees that the other shall not be obligated during the term of this agreement, to bargain collectively with respect to any subject or matter whether referred to or covered in this agreement, even though agrees that the other shall not be obligated during the term of this agreement, to bargain collectively with respect to any subject or matter whether referred to or covered in this agreement, even though each subject or matter may not have been within the knowledge or contemplation of either or both the City or the Association at the time they negotiated or executed this agreement and even though such subjects or matter was proposed and later withdrawn.
+Section 3.
+The City and the Association expressly waive and relinquish the right, and each agrees that the other shall not be obligated during the term of this agreement, to bargain collectively with respect to any subject or matter whether referred to or covered in this agreement, even though each subject or matter may not have been within the knowledge or contemplation of either or both the City or the Association at the time they negotiated or executed this agreement and even though such subjects or matter was proposed and later withdrawn.

-ARTICLE VIII -- LEAVE OF ABSENCE
+ARTICLE VIII - LEAVE OF ABSENCE

 Section 1.
 Any employee desiring a leave of absence without pay from their employment shall secure written permission from the City.
-The maximum leave shall be for 180 days and may be extended for like periods.
-All leave of absence shall be granted in conformity with the rules and regulations of the Department of Personnel.
-Applications for leave of absence shall be made at least two weeks prior to the date on which the requested leave is to commence, except in case of emergency.
+The maximum leave shall be for 360 days, which may be extended at the expiration of said leave.
+All leaves of absence shall be granted in conformity with the rules and regulations of the Department of Personnel.
+Applications for leave of absence shall be made at least two (2) weeks prior to the date on which the requested leave is to commence, except in the case of emergency.
 This request is to be made in writing.
-Vacation time shall not accrue during such a leave of absence.
+Vacation and sick time shall not accrue during such leave of absence.